What Is Search Advertising?

 • Landing page experience

-• Quality score of 1 to 5 shows your ad is underperforming compared to competitor ads, and there is a small probability that it will appear in search results when the keyword matches the user's query.
-If three quality score components rate below average, your quality score will be rated five or lower.
+• 1 to 5: Your ad is underperforming compared to competitors, and there is a very small chance that it will appear in search results.
+If three quality score components rate below average, your quality score will be rated 5 or lower.

-• Quality score of 6 indicates ad keyword is competitive, but it performs averagely compared to other keywords that target the same traffic.
-If quality score components rate average or below average, the final score will probably be six.
+• 6: This indicates average performance compared to other keywords that target the same traffic.
+If quality score components rate average or below average, the final score will probably be 6.

-• Quality score of 7 to 10 shows your keyword is very competitive and you’re getting higher CTR than other keywords that target the same traffic.
-If all three quality score components are above average, your final score will be seven or higher.
+• 7 to 10: This shows your keyword is very competitive, and you’re getting more clicks than other keywords that target the same traffic.
+If all three quality score components are above average, your final score will be 7 or higher.

-Search advertising is an effective and diverse SEM strategy that can help grow your business, regardless of its niche and size.
+Search advertising is an effective strategy that can help grow your business, regardless of its niche and size.
+You can promote your offerings on different search engine platforms using various types and formats of search ads and capture your target audience with compelling ad copy and CTAs.

 We’ll find qualified PPC agencies for your project, for free.